The official opening of the 'Eyre Square Centre', the west of Ireland's biggest ever shopping centre.

 The new shopping centre is seen as a major boost for Galway's economic future.
 Dan McInerney, Managing Director of Hillview Securities, described it as a great vote of confidence in Galway.
 Jim Sweeney, President of the Galway Chamber of Commerce, says the centre will increase attractiveness of the city offering a greater range of shopping.

-An RTÉ News report by Jim Fahy broadcast on 16 May 1991.
+An RTÉ News report broadcast on 16 May 1991.
+The reporter is Jim Fahy.